History of Guiding Star

 Guiding Star in 1961, at that time with a Bermudan mizzen

-Guiding Star was in a sorry state when Barry and his wife Jackie Gillespie found her.
-They tried to sail her from Plymouth to Bristol to start work on her but had to turn back a few miles out because she was taking on more water than they could bail.
+Guiding Star was in a sorry state when Barry and his wife Jackie Gillespie found her in 1989.
+They tried to sail her to Bristol to work on her but had to turn back a few miles out because she was taking on more water than they could bail.
 Barry and Jackie spent three years rebuilding the boat and then sailed her to the Caribbean and back.
-Classic Boat featured her in March 1997.
+Classic Boat featured the full story of this in March and April 1997.

-Barry thought she could do with more speed, though, and changed her Bermudan mizzen back to a standing lug sail.
+Barry thought she could do with more speed, and when they came back from the Caribbean he changed her Bermudan mizzen back to a standing lug sail.
 It’s certainly a powerful sail, worth a knot of speed in winds up to Force 5, when the weather helm becomes too much to resist.

 James Angear